brucemack/WARS-Birdhouse/README.md

 Software Overview
 =================

 The birdhouse is controlled using an ESP32 at the moment, although this decision is under  consideration.

 All nodes support a serial interface for interacting with the network, but this only connected for desktop nodes.

-We are not using off-the-shelf drivers for the LoRA chip - this is completely homebrew.
+We are not using off-the-shelf drivers for the LoRa radio - this is completely homebrew.

 The serial command processor is implemented using this [very good project](https://github.com/philj404/SimpleSerialShell).

 Reference Material
 ==================

-* Reference for LoRA module (RFM95W): https://www.hoperf.com/modules/lora/RFM95.html
+* Reference for LoRa module (RFM95W): https://www.hoperf.com/modules/lora/RFM95.html
 * Reference for 18650 battery: https://cdn.sparkfun.com/datasheets/Prototyping/ICR18650%202600mAH%20datasheet.pdf
 * Reference for LDO Voltage Regulator: https://ww1.microchip.com/downloads/en/DeviceDoc/MCP1700-Low-Quiescent-Current-LDO-20001826E.pdf